kolektiv/kolektiv.github.io/_posts/2011-09-01-orchard-host.md

 {% endhighlight %}

-This looks a little bit daunting at first glance &mdash; the `BuildBlueprint` method throwing generics and Func<> around all over the place but it isn't as complicated as it seems.
+This looks a little bit daunting at first glance &mdash; the `BuildBlueprint` method throwing generics and `Func<...>` around all over the place but it isn't as complicated as it seems.
 In fact almost everything here is about working out what dependencies need to be registered with our IoC container so that the shell can provide any dependencies as they're needed &mdash; for the right tenant and with the right *scope*.
 First of all there's some checking to see which features in our descriptor are actually available through the extension manager (and recording the ones that are).
 Next we make sure that if **Orchard.Framework** is required, all of the built in features from that project are recorded as being required too.

 Once that's done, we start to call `BuildBlueprint`.
 While it's called with various arguments and functions, it's always doing roughly the same thing &mdash; building up a specification of what dependencies need to be registered for this shell.
 It does this through assembly scanning for certain types, with specific bits of logic for the varying things that might need to be registered (checking for a valid controller, a valid dependency).
 Once that's done we end up with an aggregation of all of the types of dependencies that this shell is going to need, based on the features that have been described.